mauriciovancine/landfrag/data/README.md

 # LandFrag data

 The data repository contains three folders.
-First, the landfrag data with the datasets landfrag_
+First, the landfrag data with the datasets landfrag_abundances, landfrag_studies, and all landfrag_traits.
+Details about landfrag_abundances and landfrag_studies can be found below, but also in the file landfrag_abundances_metadata and README_landfrag_studies README__metadata in the folder 00_landfrag_metadata.

 ## Datasets Overview